funkybob/django-classy-settings/docs/index.rst

 Overview
 --------

-Class-based settings make it easy for you to manage multiple settings for your Django project, without ever copying values.
+Class-based settings make it easy for you to manage multiple settings profiles for your Django project, without ever copying values.

 Interdependant values, values sourced from the env, even calculated values are no problem, since you have the full power of Python and its classes.